garorueda99/cb-kanban-mintbean/README.md

 - Added routing to "/" landing page component and "/board/ to go to the kanban board component
 - Added packages, redux, redux-react, styled-components, spring
 - Added GlobalStyles component that does our CSS Reset + Box Model sizing, imported "Lato" google fonts as default font.

+# FEATURES TO IMPLEMENT

+- ~~When the application starts, you have 3 empty columns: "Todo", "In progress", "Done"~~

+- Each column has a "+" button.
+The user can click this button to create a task card in any column

+- ~~Task cards clearly display the title of the contained task~~

+- ~~The user can move tasks between columns using drag-and-drop~~

+- The user can delete a task.

+- The user can expand a task card to see its description

+- ~~The user can move tasks between columns using the "Move" button in the context menu~~

+- The user can edit column titles

+- The user can create columns

+- The user can change the order of columns using drag-and-drop

+- The user can delete columns (you will have to decide what happens to a column's cards in this case)

+- Add additional UI to enhance UX like

+  - Tooltips
+  - Clear All
+  - Info bubble

+- Create a landing Page
+  - Link to Dev's social media